blue-button/implementation-guide/transmit-using-direct.md

 The preferred path is to use a certificate obtained from a certificate issuer such as a Certificate Authority or HISP that is a member of a trust community within the Direct Project ecosystem (e.g., [Direct Trust](http://directtrust.org)).
 These communities aggregate trust anchors from those members that issue certificates and publish them within trust anchor bundles.

-If you are not participating in one of those communities, then one of the signing certificates must be an extended validation (EV) certificate from a reputable vendor.
+If you are not participating in one of those communities, one of the signing certificates must be an extended validation (EV) certificate from a reputable vendor.

 For testing, you can upload your anchor to the ***Providers-Test*** [Blue Button+ Trust Bundle](https://secure.bluebuttontrust.org/).
 For production, you will need to participate in a trust community or sign the message with an EV certificate.